Give your simulator superpowers

 Will async await be the end of the Result enum?

-The Result enum won’t disappear anytime soon as it’s still being used in many places throughout Swift projects.
-However, I won’t be surprised to see it being deprecated once the adoption rate of async-await is getting higher.
+The Result enum won’t disappear anytime soon, as it’s still used in many places throughout Swift projects.
+However, I won’t be surprised to see it deprecated once the adoption rate of async-await increases.
 Personally, I’ve not been using the Result enum in any other place than completion callbacks.
-Once I’m fully using async-await, I won’t be using the enum anymore.
+Once I fully use async-await, I won’t use the enum anymore.

 Continuing your journey into Swift Concurrency